material-motion/material-motion/README.md

 This is a starmap.
 It defines high-level goals and identifies patterns.
 It is not the API documentation for any particular solution.
 Our [Community index](community_index/) links to implementations for specific platforms and languages.

-**This starmap is in a very early drafting phase.
+**The Starmap is in a very early drafting phase.
 It will evolve over time.**

-Please read the chapter on [Contributing](CONTRIBUTING.md) to learn how to contribute to this book.
+Please read the chapter on [Contributing](CONTRIBUTING.md) to learn how to contribute to the Starmap.
 Feel free to [start discussions](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions) or to leave comments in-line.

 ## Who should read this?